 An assessment committee will assess applications.
-The assessment committee will be made up of the AKF Board, AKF Secretariat, other Department of Foreign Affairs and Trade officials and other Commonwealth agencies.
-Board members are listed on the AKF website.
+The assessment committee will be made up of the AKF Board, Department of Foreign Affairs and Trade officials and other Commonwealth agencies.
 Board members are treated as Commonwealth officials due to their role in the assessment process, in accordance with Part 1, section 2.8 of the CGRGs and the Public Governance, Performance and Accountability Act 2013.